Li-So/FoP-Course-Content/docs/chaper-8-special-github-pages.md

 ```

 Explaining exactly what it does is a little beyond the scope of this course, but the essence of it is that it allows the p5js library to use your code and show it on the website.
 You will need to add these lines for the game to render, react to clicks or keypresses.

+!!!
+Note
+	Assuming you are not using the standard p5js functions mousePressed and keyPressed, you will need to call what you use from the `window.addEventListener` functions.

 ## 2. Github Pages and you